-The Council is working closely with Public Health England (PHE), the NHS and other key partners and we are well prepared for outbreaks of new infectious diseases.
+The Council is working closely with UK Health Security Agency (UKHSA), the NHS and other key partners and we are well prepared for outbreaks of new infectious diseases.
 We are working together to ensure we protect the public and the most vulnerable people in the borough.
 The Council is following Government guidelines on coronavirus (COVID-19) with key messages and guidance:

 - a new, continuous cough - this means coughing a lot for more than an hour, or three or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss of or change in smell or taste.

 If you do test positive for COVID-19 national guidance is to stay at home for five days.